 Amounts pledged towards the Rock Garden campaign are not recognized until the cash is received.
 As cash is received in future periods, amounts will be transferred from net assets invested in capital assets back to unrestricted net assets.
-The contributions received will be recorded in deferred capital contributions on the statement of financial position and amortized over the life of the Rock Garden assets.
+All amounts previously pledged have now been received.